spatie/laravel-ciphersweet/README.md

 ```

 The example above will encrypt the `email` field on the `User` model.
 It also adds a blind index in the `blind_indexes` table which allows you to search on it.

+[Check out the CipherSweet PHP docs](https://ciphersweet.paragonie.com/php) for more information on what is possible.

 ### Searching on blind indexes